 - 1 cup buttermilk

-- 2 tbsp hot sauce, (such as Crystal Louisiana's pure hot sauce)
+- 2 tablespoon hot sauce, (such as Crystal Louisiana's pure hot sauce)

 - 1 cup flour, (divided)